Advice for International Students

 Below we've linked to useful University resources regarding travelling to Leeds and getting set up as a student in the UK, as well as providing advice from our International Officer Franks Feng on some of the most frequent worries international students have.

-You can also take a look at the University's orientation page for key contacts, information and support.
+You can also take a look at the University's orientation page for key contacts, information and support, including opening hours for the International Arrivals helpdesk during the Christmas period.

 Getting Started at Leeds